WEC-Sim/WEC-Sim/source/code_structure.rst

 	waves.spectrumType = '<user specified spectrum>';

-Users have the option of defining gamma for the JONSWAP spectrum by specifying ``waves.gamma = <user specified gamma>;``.
+When using the JONSWAP spectrum, users have the option of defining gamma by specifying ``waves.gamma = <user specified gamma>;``.
 If gamma is not defined, the default value of gamma equal to 3.3 is used.

 spectrumImport